 Natasha Forrest is a recent English Literature graduate from Queen Mary University of London with a passion for reading.
 Forrest juggled studying with volunteering at the Amnesty Bookshop, and now lives on East London’s Brick Lane.
 She’s one of seven siblings, and drinks as many cups of tea in the day.
 See all work by Natasha Forrest.

-Dominika Kubinyova is a recent graduate of City University where she did her MA in Magazine Journalism.
-See all work by Dominika Kubinyova.
+Dominika Kubinyova is a graduate of City University where she did her MA in Magazine Journalism.
+See all work by Dominika Kubinyova

-Megan Agnew is a recent graduate of City University where she did her MA in Magazine Journalism.
+Megan Agnew grew up in London and interned here as a recent graduate of City University where she did her MA in Magazine Journalism.
+She went on to the Sunday Times Magazine.
 See all work by Megan Agnew.